tmolnar0831/podman-rundeck/readme.md

-# Rundeck - Ansible Podman project
+# Rundeck integration with Ansible in Podman containers

 This is a project directory to build and test Rundeck with the Ansible plugin in Podman or Docker.